amit4184/ezyresource/docs/ec-designer/create-a-product-blank/set-up-a-decor-product-blank.md

  Prints Image

-* Min pages : Enter min page count.
+* Min pages: Enter min page count.
 Eg. for single surface product the page count is 1

 * Max pages : Enter min page count.
 Eg. for single surface product the page count is 1 These details will be as per the product specs.